kpousti/cse15l-lab-reports/LabReport5.md

 ## The contents of each file before fixing the bug:
 ![image](bash.pdf)

-The generate_data.sh script uses shell commands to write the desired data into the data.txt file.
+The `generate_data.sh` script uses shell commands to write the desired data into the `data.txt` file.
 This automation can be useful when you need to generate data files for testing or when you want to streamline the data generation process.

 ![image](codebefore.pdf)
 ### Full command line (or lines) to trigger the bug:

 Compile the Java file:
-Copy code

 ``javac DataAnalyzer.java``

 ---
 Run the Java program:
-Copy code

 ``java DataAnalyzer``

 ---

 ### Fixed code block:
-Copy code

 ``
 for (int i = 0; i < size; i++) {
     data[i] = scanner.nextDouble();